wnfs-wg/spec/spec/private-wnfs.md

 #### 3.2.1.1 Externalized Content

 Since external content blocks are separate from the header, they MUST have a unique namefilter derived from a random key (to avoid forcing lookups to go through the header).
 If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.
-See [the relevant algorithm](#44-shared-file-content-access) for more detail.
+See [sharded file content access algorithm](#44-shared-file-content-access) for more detail.

 The block count for externalized content MUST reference the number of blocks the externalized content was split into.

 The externalized content's `key` MUST be regenerated randomly whenever the file content changes.
 If the content stays the same across metadata changes, the content key MAY remain the same across those revisions

-NB: label namefilters MUST be computed per [Algorithm 4.4](#44-sharded-file-content-access)
+NB: Label namefilters MUST be computed as described in the algorithm for [sharded file content access](#44-sharded-file-content-access).

 Each multi-value in the HAMT MUST have exactly one CID.
 That CID refers to a ciphertext block.
 Each block MUST be a $2^{18} = 262144$ byte ciphertext, where the first 12 bytes are the initialization vector for encryption, so each block MUST encode exactly 262,132 plaintext bytes, except for the last block with index equal to `blockCount - 1`, which MAY be smaller, but MUST NOT encode an empty plaintext.